wscoble/beyond-the-prompt/presentation/slides.md

 ---

-# The Real Story
+# The Complete Picture

+**FluoDSL AST** - what we saved:

+???

-This presentation is about the **PRD-005 sandboxing decision**
+This entire presentation has been telling one story: the FluoDSL AST decision.

 --

 **Without subagents**:
-- 2 weeks to ship SecurityManager
+- Would have shiped deprecated SecurityManager
-- 10 weeks to rewrite when Java 21 deprecated it
+- Wasted time trying to make it work
 - 3/10 security rating shipped to production

---

-**With subagents**:
-- 30 minutes of evaluation from 4 perspectives
-- 3 days to implement capability-based security
-- 10/10 security rating, future-proof
-- Prevented 12-week rewrite

---

-**The pattern scales**: Apply to every feature, every decision, every architectural choice

 ???

-This entire presentation has been telling one story: the PRD-005 sandboxing decision.

 Without subagents, we would have shipped Java SecurityManager.
 Two weeks of work.
 Looks great.
 Ships with a 3/10 security rating.
 Gets completely rewritten 6 months later when we upgrade to Java 21.
 Total cost: 12 weeks.

+--

+**With subagents**:
+- 30 minutes of evaluation from 4 perspectives
+- 3 days (in AI *time*) to implement capability-based security
+- 10/10 security rating, future-proof
+- Prevented waste of time and tokens

+???

 With subagents, we spent 30 minutes evaluating from 4 perspectives.
 Architecture caught the Java 17 deprecation.
 Security defined the 4-layer model.
 QA specified comprehensive tests.
 Product approved the investment to avoid rework.

 Implementation took 3 days.
 We shipped 10/10 security.
 Future-proof.
 No rework needed.

+---

+# The Complete Picture

+**The pattern scales**: Apply to every feature, every decision, every architectural choice

+???

 The pattern scales.
 Apply it to every feature.
 Every architectural decision.
 Every refactor.

 Evaluate before execute.
-Multiple perspectives before any code.
+Get multiple perspectives before any code.

 ---

+# Questions?

+Before I wrap this up, I'd love to hear your questions.

+---

 # Try It Yourself

-**FLUO is open source**: github.com/yourusername/fluo
+**FLUO is open source**: github.com/fluohq/fluo

+It's a *work in progress*.

+???

+FLUO is open source.
+You can see the exact implementation of this pattern.

 --

 **What you'll find**:
 - `.skills/` - 10 technical skills (Nix, Quarkus, React, DSL, etc.)
-- `.subagents/` - 7 strategic perspectives (PM, EM, TL, SecOps, SRE, BA, CS)
+- `.subagents/` - 7 strategic perspectives (Product Manager, Engineering Manager, Tech Lead, SecOps, SRE, Business Analyst, Customer Success)
 - `docs/adrs/` - Architecture Decision Records (for humans)
 - Git history showing Skills + Subagents in action

---
+???

+10 skills covering our technical domains.
+7 subagents covering strategic perspectives.
+ADRs documenting the WHY for humans.
+Git history showing the pattern in action.

+---

+# Try It Yourself

+**FLUO is open source**: github.com/fluohq/fluo

 **Start with**:
 1. One skill (your most-violated constraint)